Azure/azure-powershell/documentation/breaking-changes/breaking-changes-attribute-help.md

   - At runtime, if the cmdlet is used, we will print out a message for each breaking change attribute present in the cmdlet and its properties.
   - We use these attributes to generate the breaking change document for the cmdlet.
 - Each attribute has two additional constructors thet take the following params in addition to the ones the attribute mentions:
-  - The "deprecatedByVersion" is theversion number the breaking change is going to be done in.
+  - The "deprecatedByVersion" is the version number the breaking change is going to be done in.
   - The "changeInEfectByDate" is the date the breaking change is goind to go in effet on.
 The string formati is "mm/dd/yyyy", as an example : "02/25/2018"
 - Each attribute accepts these two properties by name (you cant have one or the other, you need to speciffy both for the usage message to be generated) :
    - OldWay : The way to call the cmdlet before the breaking change takes effect